-When I began my shamanic practice almost 15 years ago, I found very different cultural perceptions of modern soul healing than those I run into now.
+When I began my spiritual practice almost 15 years ago, I found very different cultural perceptions of modern soul healing than those I run into now.
 I’ve written about contemporary approaches to shamanism, and how we have remade our perceptions of soul healing.
 Many people now know what a shaman is, what a shaman does.
 They know concepts that a mere decade ago were shrouded in mystery: soul retrieval, soul loss, soul wound.

 In the more recent years of my shamanic practice, I find a pervasive belief that soul healing should in and of itself be enough.
 There is an expectation that it’s a quick fix, a miracle cure for everything.
 Along with this travels the belief that we shouldn’t need medication, surgery, therapy, a balanced diet.
 Many people now believe that the singular trip to the local shaman should make us well and sustain us through our days.
 This hope is neither new nor culturally centric.
 Ancient and indigenous shamans informed us that soul healing, indeed, cured wounds and instilled miraculous wellbeing.

 Modern reality shows us something different, however as this in-depth review tries to point out.
 Many seekers invite soul healing into their lives, then experience an initial phase of euphoria and wellbeing, only to eventually take on symptoms of dis-ease or imbalance again.
 It becomes curious then to explore why, when we are better informed and eager for healing, did soul healing work so thoroughly for the ancients when it doesn’t seem to for us.
 If belief in miraculous soul healing isn’t new, why are contemporary enthusiasts not receiving miracles?
 What function of modern life makes soul healing different?